puppetlabs/puppet-docs/source/pe/2.5/install_answer_file_reference.markdown

 subtitle: "Answer File Reference"
 ---

-Answer files are used when doing an automated installation of PE.
+Answer files are used for automated installations of PE.
 See [the chapter on automated installation](./install_automated.html) for more details.

 Answer File Syntax
 ------------------